getraksha/agp/README.md

 ## What this repository is (and isn't)

 This repository is the **distribution channel** for AGP Community Edition: this README, the install script, and the release binaries.
-The AGP source code is **not public**.
+AGP Community Edition is **free-to-use proprietary software** (like Docker Desktop or the Datadog Agent) — free to download and run, but **not open source**; the AGP source code is not public.
 The install script is MIT-licensed; the binaries are free to use under the [Community License](LICENSE.md).
+Hosted, team, and enterprise editions are available separately.

 ## Documentation & support